Donald Crowdis: Museum administration

 In 1940, he succeeded the Harry Piers as curator and director of the Nova Scotia Museum.
 He served at the museum for 25 years, focusing on the growth of its science collections until his departure in 1965.
 Notable initiatives included the creation of the first public planetarium in Canada, and live exhibits aimed at attracting children, including the development of innovative fish tanks which would come to be emulated elsewhere by public aquariums.
-Among the live exhibits he introduced was a 20-year-old gopher tortoise, purchased in 1942.
+Among the live exhibits he introduced was a 20-year-old gopher tortoise, now known as Gus, purchased in 1942.
 The tortoise still thrives in 2019 as one of the museum's most popular attractions.
 His role transitioned from that of curator to director as he hired several specialist curators in various sciences.
 In 1947, he was a founding member and later President of the Canadian Museums Association.
 While still with the museum, Crowdis accepted an invitation to spearhead efforts to establish a permanent library for Halifax.
 This eventually resulted in the construction of the Halifax Memorial Library, designed by Leslie Fairn and completed in 1951.
 It was later known as the Spring Garden Road Memorial (Main) Branch of the Halifax Public Libraries system).

 As Canada was preparing for its centennial year, federal matching funds were made available to provincial and municipal governments to undertake significant public projects (see Canadian Centennial).
 Frustrated that the Nova Scotia Museum was overlooked for such funding in favor of a competing initiative, Crowdis moved to Toronto in 1965.
 There he became a member of the executive team which oversaw the establishment of the “Centennial Centre of Science and Technology” which would come to be known as the Ontario Science Centre.
 He afterwards worked for the Ontario Education Communications Authority.
 He consulted in later years.